 Water-saving shower heads are the norm.
 Low-flow shower heads of today have beautiful designs, especially rain shower models.
 A typical shower head will use anywhere between 5 to 8 gallons of water per minute, while a low-flow head lowers that to 2.5 gallons or less with the same amount of water pressure.
 By adding air, not water to the mix, these shower heads put out strong water pressure.
 They’re available in every price range, from ultra-affordable standard heads to luxury rain showers.

 Modern motion sensor faucets are increasingly available to homeowners.
 Most major bathroom fixture manufacturers have them.

 Trend # 2: Technology

 Consider a Digital Showering System…with smart features like a warm-up mode, a timer, and a way to pause water flow.
-And you know you’ve always wanted an LCD TV in the door!
 Remote control is becoming common in the bathroom…TV, stereo, windows and window treatments are easily controlled.
 There are smartphone apps for everything.